Blackymas/NSPanel_HA_Blueprint/docs/customization.md

   power_save_mode: LIGHT
 ```

-&nbsp;
 ### Logger via UART

 By default, the logging via hardware UART is disable in this project.
 You can enable it by setting the baud rate accordingly to your interface:

 ```yaml
 # Enable hardware UART serial logging